-One of those not-so-secret secret spots, Golden Gai is a quaint collection of mismatched, tumbledown bars lining alleyways in a darkened corner of Shinjuku.
+One of those not-so-secret secret spots, Golden Gai is a collection of mismatched, tumbledown bars lining alleyways in a darkened corner of Shinjuku.

-Narrow down your narrow streets
+Where to go in Golden Gai: Narrow down your narrow streets

 Made up of six alleys tightly packed with independent bars, half the experience is wandering through, with each small entrance completely individual — covered in stickers, pristine and painted, or aged and battered.
 With many of the buildings housing more than one bar, the steep staircases can lead to a completely different experience.

-Head to Happy Bar for soul, rock and blues music from the good old days as well as some Showa-era music to match the surroundings.
-Hair of the Dog has some excellent music choices for those of us who enjoy 80’s punk and ska.
-La Jetee is a well known bar in the filmmakers’ circle, with the tiny space being used for scenes in the movie Tokyo Ga, and often frequented by cinephiles and actors alike.
+Head to Happy Bar for soul, rock, and blues music from the good old days, as well as some Showa-era sounds to match the surroundings.
+Hair of the Dog has excellent music choices for those of us who enjoy 80s punk and ska.
+La Jetée is a well-known bar in the filmmakers’ circle, with the tiny space being used for scenes in the movie Tokyo Ga, and is frequented by cinephiles and actors.

 The golden rules of Golden Gai

 The more general rule of “when in Rome” still applies in Golden Gai, even when drinking, and is especially important in small bars like these.
 We don’t need to tell you to be conscientious revelers, but keep in mind that there will be no qualms about chucking you out if you make it uncomfortable for other customers.
 There are rules within individual bars, some normal (like seating charges), and some less so (like ¥5,000 sleeping charges), but you’ll always be warned by the staff and/or signs beforehand — so don’t worry.